Identification

 Safe handling precautions, storage conditions, and workplace requirements

 Use only with adequate ventilation.
-Ground lines and equipment used during transfer to reduce the possibility of static spark-initiated fire or explosion.
-Use non-sparking tools.
 Do not eat, drink or smoke in areas of use or storage.
+Use good personal hygiene practices.
 Wash hands before eating, drinking, smoking, or using toilet facilities.
 Remove contaminated clothing and clean before reuse.
 Shower after work using soap and water.
 Empty containers may contain toxic, flammable/combustible or explosive residue or vapors.
 Do not cut, grind, drill, weld, reuse or dispose containers unless adequate precautions are taken against these hazards.
-All equipment used when handling the product must be grounded.
-Ground and bond shipping container, transfer line, and receiving container.
-Keep away from heat, sparks, flame, and other sources of ignition.

 Store in tightly closed containers in cool, dry, isolated, well-ventilated area away from heat, sources of ignition and incompatibles.
 Storage should be Fireproof.

-Separated from strong oxidants, strong acids.
-Keep away from heat, sparks, flame, and other sources of ignition.
+Do not eat, drink or smoke in areas of use or storage.
 Use good personal hygiene practices.
 Wash hands before eating, drinking, smoking, or using toilet facilities.
 Remove contaminated clothing and clean before reuse.
 Shower after work using soap and water.
-Do not eat, drink or smoke in areas of use or storage.

-Store in tightly closed containers in cool, dry, isolated, well-ventilated area away from heat, sources of ignition and incompatibles.
+Keep away from heat, sparks, flame, and other sources of ignition.
 Ground lines and equipment used during transfer to reduce the possibility of static spark-initiated fire or explosion.
 Use non-sparking tools.
-Keep away from heat, sparks, flame, and other sources of ignition.
 Storage should be Fireproof.

 Exposure Controls / PPE